This page explains many important points about having a Temporal Artery Biopsy, but please discuss any questions that you may have with your surgeon.

 You may be given an antibiotic ointment to use on the wound for 7 days.

-If you have pain, discharge or swelling at the biopsy site please contact the ENT department.
-The number is at the bottom of this page.
-Out of hours, please attend your local Accident & Emergency Department.
+If you have pain, discharge or swelling at the biopsy site, please contact the ENT department.
+The number is at the end of this page.
+Out of hours please go to the nearest Accident & Emergency Department.

 Results

-You will be contacted via letter from your medical team with the results of the biopsy within 6 weeks of your surgery.
+You will be contacted via letter by your medical team with the results of the biopsy within 6 weeks of your surgery.

 Contact information